ijgomez/test/README.md

 - test-helloworld : Hello World in Java
 - test-log4jdbc : Sample project of how to use the log4jdbc framework.
 - test-memory-outOfMemory : How to detect the memory function in a Java application.
+- test-p6spy : Sample project of how to use the p6spy framework.
+- test-performance-cache-simple : Implementation of a simple cache of data in memory.
 - test-performance : Project with several options to optimize the performance of a Java application.
-- test-performance-cache-simple : Implementation of a simple cache of data in memory.
 - test-web-ext4 : Sample project of a J2EE application with a user interface with Ext JS 4.